csessh/.dotfiles/README.md

 This repo contains my own dev configuration files, a.k.a dotfiles.

 Depending on the OS, required package manager(s) may be different.
 This instruction was drafted with: `dnf` and `Homebrew`.

-# Instructions
+## Instructions

-## 0 - Fonts
+### 0 - Fonts

 It can be any [Nerd Fonts](https://www.nerdfonts.com/).
-The current favourite is JetBrains Mono.
+The current favourite is JetBrains Mono Nerd Font.

 ```bash
 wget -P ~/.local/share/fonts https://github.com/ryanoasis/nerd-fonts/releases/download/v3.0.2/JetBrainsMono.zip \